filipemendespi/newrelic-context/README.md

 # newrelic-context

-Contains different helpers to make life easier with NewRelic and Context.
+Contains different helpers to make life easier with NewRelic agent v3 and Gorm v2.

 ## Installation

-`go get github.com/filipemendespi/newrelic-context`
+`go get github.com/getndazn/newrelic-context`

 ## In this package: